Naresh2028/sql-server-learning/track-2-advanced-tsql-data-manipulation/Concepts/5-error-handling/2-transactions-with-error-handling/transactions-with-error-handling.md

 @@TRANCOUNT: This is a global variable that tracks how many active transactions your current session has.
 Using it in the CATCH block is a "Pro" move to ensure you don't try to ROLLBACK a transaction that never actually started.

-Deadlocks: Even perfect code can fail due to a "Deadlock" (two users fighting for the same row).
-TRY...CATCH allows your .NET code to detect this and automatically "Retry" the transaction.
+Deadlocks: TRY...CATCH allows SQL Server to detect and report deadlocks.
+Retry logic should be implemented in the application layer (e.g., .NET).

 Implicit vs Explicit: By default, SQL Server treats every single statement as a transaction.
 We use BEGIN TRANSACTION to make it Explicit, grouping multiple statements together.